-Thomas J. Mielke, 53, was elected Senior Vice President-Law and Government Affairs and Chief Compliance Officer in 2007.
+Thomas J. Mielke, 54, was elected Senior Vice President - General Counsel and Chief Compliance Officer in May 2012.
+From 2007 to 2012, his title was Senior Vice President - Law and Government Affairs and Chief Compliance Officer.
 His responsibilities include our legal affairs, internal audit and government relations activities.
 Mr. Mielke joined Kimberly-Clark in 1988.
-He held various positions within the legal function and was appointed Vice President and Chief Patent Counsel in 2000, and Vice President and Chief Counsel-North Atlantic Consumer Products in 2004.
+He held various positions within the legal function and was appointed Vice President and Chief Patent Counsel in 2000, and Vice President and Chief Counsel - North Atlantic Consumer Products in 2004.

-Anthony J. Palmer, 52, was elected Senior Vice President and Chief Marketing Officer in 2006.
-He also assumed leadership of our innovation organization in March 2008.
-He is responsible for leading the growth of enterprise-wide strategic marketing capabilities and the development of marketing programs to support our business initiatives.
+Anthony J. Palmer, 53, was elected President - Global Brands and Innovation in May 2012.
+Previously, he served as Senior Vice President and Chief Marketing Officer from 2006 to 2012.
+He leads the global development of the company's three consumer categories through marketing, innovations, category and customer development, shopper marketing and lean cost transformation.
+In addition, he leads the company's global marketing, innovation, corporate research and development and corporate communications functions.
 Prior to joining Kimberly-Clark in 2006, he served in a number of senior marketing and general management roles at the Kellogg Company, a producer of cereal and convenience foods, from 2002 to 2006, including as managing director of Kellogg's U.K. business.
 He is a director of The Hershey Company.